 • moisture.

 Spores are almost always present in outdoor and indoor air, and almost all commonly used construction materials and furnishings can provide nutrients to support mould growth.
-Dirt on surfaces provides additional nutrients.
+Dirt and dust on surfaces provide additional nutrients.

 How can I assist in reducing mould growth in my building?

-Control of moisture is the only practical way to control mould growth.
-To reduce moisture and mould growth, you can:
+Control of moisture and other nutrients is the only practical way to control mould growth.
+To reduce moisture and the likelihood of mould growth, you can:

-• Take action as soon as water damage or mould growth is noticed by reporting this via the ARCHIBUS system and if you don’t have access to ARCHIBUS, report it through P&F Assist.
+• Take action as soon as water damage or mould growth is noticed by reporting this via the ARCHIBUS system.

 • In airconditioned spaces, unless authorised otherwise, keep closed all doors and windows that open to outside ambient air, to prevent hot ambient air from entering the space.